number-25/autodidacticism/Cheatsheets/containers/refactoring_docker_images.md

 ```

 With those modifications, that's it!
 We changed very little, barely undertook
-any work, and slimmed down the final image by ~1 GB.
+any work, and slimmed down the final image by ~1GB.
 If one wanted to get into
-the cracks of it, i'm sure this could be pruned even further; but to get a
+the cracks of it, I'm sure this could be pruned even further; but to get a
 sample look at just what is occupying the space, by running `sudo docker
 history longqc_mamba`, we get this output, which I'm just sampling here for demonstration.
 ```